crusyn/eth-explore/arch.md

 #### `sagas/search.js`

-The `search.js` saga handles input into the search text field at the top of the app.
+The [`search.js`](sagas/search.js) saga handles input into the search text field at the top of the app.

 It is set up to be able to scale to adding other search terms such as blocks, transaction hashes, etc. The `search.js` saga determines the search type based on the input.

 A valid `searchQueryTypes.ADDRESS` search ultimately triggers a change to the address in the URL.
+See [overall app flow](#overall-application-flow).

 #### `sagas/filter.js`

-Similar to search, the filter saga checks the validity of the filter dates and then pushes them to the query string of the URI in the form: `start={startTime}&end={endTime}`
+Similar to search, the [filter saga](sagas/filter.js) checks the validity of the filter dates and then pushes them to the query string of the URI in the form: `start={startTime}&end={endTime}`.

+A valid filter ultimately triggers a change to the address in the URL.
+See [overall app flow](#overall-application-flow).

 #### `sagas/transactions.js` saga

-The Transactions saga is the workhorse of the app and performs all API fetches and state changes for both the account and transaction data.
+The [transactions saga](sagas/transactions.js) is the workhorse of the app and performs all API fetches and state changes for both the account and transaction data.

 It also performs calculations to determine transaction aggregates `totalIn`, `totalOut`, `gasFees`, `netChange`, `balanceForward`, and `balanceEndDate`.